Do you feel like your life is killing you slowly? Dealing with emotional pain IS CRUCIAL if you want to feel better and happy again.

 If you’re experiencing pain that stops you from making your life better, adopting these ideas are a critical first step.
 You have to believe that you can take actions that will make a difference.

-Removing Pain a Little at a Time
+Dealing With Emotional Pain A Little at a Time

 - Refer to your list from the Identifying Your Pain strategy above and find the strongest source of dominant pain on the list.

-- Write the dominant pain source at the top of a blank sheet of paper and spend a few minutes writing down how you would feel if this source of pain was completely manageable or totally eliminated from your life.
+- Write the dominant pain source at the top of a blank sheet of paper and spend a few minutes writing down how you would feel if this source of emotional pain was completely manageable or totally eliminated from your life.

 - Next, for five minutes, brainstorm everything you can do to reduce or completely remove that cause of pain from your life.
 Especially focus on identifying small changes you can make, or actions you can take that will help a little bit.